rickcnagy/QSTools/README.md

 * The `qs` package (installation above).
 * QS Support Tools ([install extension here](https://chrome.google.com/webstore/detail/quickschools-support-tool/hibklcekgpmoheniagkbaeebmelihonh))

-If you're modifying the `qs` Python package, you'll need to first uninstall if you have it installed:
+If you're modifying the `qs` Python package, you'll need to first uninstall if you have it installed.
+Do this one line at a time:

 ```
 sudo python setup.py install --record files.txt
-# inspect files.txt to make sure it looks ok.
-Then in bash:
+cd modules
-tr '\n' '\0' < files.txt | xargs -0 rm -f --
+sudo tr '\n' '\0' < files.txt | xargs -0 rm -f --
 ```

 Then you need to add it to your `PYTHONPATH`.
-To do this, add the following line to your `~/.bashrc`:
+To do this, add the following line to your `~/.bash_profile`:

 ```
 export PYTHONPATH=$PYTHONPATH:path/to/QSTools/modules